 Every flash drive manufacturer claims a particular read and write speed of their flash drive, but that specific read and write speed can be achieved only during certain conditions that the manufacturer creates while recording these read and write speeds.
 If you have bought a new flash drive with high read and write speed, you should check the claims before the first use.
 The internet is full of free tools to test the read and write speed of a flash drive; we are listing the best of them so you can choose the right one.

-The read and write speed, which you get from the tools, depends on the USB port to which the flash drive is connected (USB 2.0 or USB 3.0), the configuration of your PC, and the size of the file you are transferring to the flash drive.
+The read and write speed, that you get from the tools, depends on the USB port to which the flash drive is connected (USB 2.0 or USB 3.0), the configuration of your PC, and the size of the file you are transferring to the flash drive.
 If you are testing a USB 3.0 flash drive, then you should connect it to a USB 3.0 port to get the right transfer speed.

 Before using any tool, you can check USB Settings, let me show you an effortless way to get a glimpse of the average write speed of your flash drive.
 On Windows 10 and below, the copying window will show you the average write speed in real-time.

 Here are some of the tools that would help you in testing the data transfer speed of your USB flash drive:

 1. Flash Drive Tester (Free | Windows)

 Flash Drive Tester is a tool to check for any errors in a flash drive and fix them.
 Along with showing the test results, Flash Drive Tester also lists the average read and write speed of that flash drive.
 This free tool installs on your Windows PC, and you can also check out errors for SD cards and SSDs.

 2. Check Flash (Free | Windows)